AI-asma/Capston_Prorject_SDA/README.md

 - Phase 1:
 Whenever a new customer enters the ecosystem, a bank initiates a KYC request for the customer.
 Once checked for veracity, the bank uploads the customer's data onto the blockchain using the smart contract.

-Whenever any new data is needed to be appended, the ledger could enable encrypted updates to the ledger.
-Mining will make sure that the data gets confirmed over the Blockchain and distributed to all other banks.

 The KYC data can be accessed by other banks in real-time as and when required.
 Other Banks can vote on the KYC process done by a bank for a customer to state that they acknowledge the process and accept the customer details.